Tuesday 18 March 1941

 East African Campaign: In east-central Abyssinia, the Italian defenses are oriented around Debre Marqos (Mankorar).
 It is a major Italian fortification.
 Naturally, that makes it a prime target for the British.
-Gideon Force and Ethiopian Arbegnoch (Resistance Fighters), spurred on by the presence relatively nearby of Emperor Haile Selasssie, approach the town to isolate it.
-This is old hat for the native troops, who previously besieged the town in 1938.
-Only determined counterattacks by General Ugo Cavallero, supported by 60,000 troops, tanks and planes, had crushed the native uprising.
+Gideon Force and Ethiopian Arbegnoch (Resistance Fighters), spurred on by the presence relatively nearby of Emperor Haile Selassie, approach the town to isolate it.
+This is an old hat for the native troops, who previously besieged the town in 1938.
+Only determined counterattacks by General Ugo Cavallero, supported by 60,000 troops, tanks and planes had crushed the native uprising.

 At Keren in Italian Eritrea, the British basically are stymied again.
 They have taken some ground on both sides of the strategic Dongolaas Gorge, including the important Fort Dologorodoc to the right of the gorge.
 However, the Italians still occupy the high ground overlooking all of the British positions and are counter-attacking furiously.
 Major-General Lewis Heath, commander of the Indian 5th Infantry Division that now is in possession of Fort Dologorodoc, now feels that another attempt should be made to force the gorge, that is, simply attack straight up the gut in the hope that the Italians may have neglected their defenses there.

 Accordingly, the British begin surveying the gorge itself.
 Heath has his troops escort engineers into the gorge.
 They find that the Italians have dumped rocks and debris into it, blocking the way.
 The engineers make a start to clearing the way.
 However, the small parties come under heavy Italian defensive, and the effort must be abandoned.